define957/manysvms/README.md

 ## Bug report

-If you find bug in this package, Please post an issue on the [issue](https://github.com/define957/manysvms/issues) website.
+If you find bug in this package, please post an issue on the [issue](https://github.com/define957/manysvms/issues) website.

 ## Contact us

-Email : zhangjiaqi957957@outlook.com
+&#x2709; Email : zhangjiaqi957957@outlook.com

 ## Licenses